aptos-labs/developer-docs/docs/apis/index.md

 4. #### Faucet API (Only Testnet/Devnet)

    This API provides the ability to receive test tokens on devnet and testnet.
-Its primary purpose is development and testing of applications and Move contracts before deploying them to mainnet.
+Its primary purpose is the development and testing of applications and Move contracts before deploying them to mainnet.

 The code of each of the above-mentioned APIs is open-sourced on [GitHub](https://github.com/aptos-labs/aptos-core).
 As such anyone can operate these APIs and many independent operators and builders worldwide choose to do so.